BrianSigafoos/briansigafoos.github.io/README.md

   - Setup site using notes below then here's a command line cheatsheet for my workflow

-        gem install jekyll      # if you haven't yet installed jekyll
+        bundle install          # to install jekyll and any dependencies

         jekyll serve --watch    # lets you view site locally http://0.0.0.0:4000 and see your changes auto-regenerated